 Fireguard is a thermal protection construction method for steel storage tanks.

-- Double-walled construction with a lightweight thermal insulation material in between the inner and outer steel tank.
-This material is 75% lighter than concrete, and exceeds requirements for the UL 2-hour fire test.
+- Double-walled construction with lightweight thermal insulation material in between the inner and outer steel tank.
+This material is 75% lighter than concrete and exceeds requirements for the UL 2-hour fire test.

 - Thermal insulation material insulates the product in the tank from temperature changes outside, which reduces emissions to the environment.

 - Standard tank testing procedures can be used to test tank tightness, unlike other thermal protection designs.

 - Compatibility with a wide range of fuels and chemicals, including biodiesel and ethanol.

 - Leak detection in the tank’s interstitial space.

 - Can be used with support designs for seismic requirements.

 - “Meets temperature requirements when the furnace test was extended to 4 hours.”